jrstew/jrstew.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, Rice University, 2020
+* Ph.D., in Statistics, Rice University, 2020
-* M.A. in Statisttics, Rice University, 2018
+* M.A., in Statisttics, Rice University, 2018
-* B.A. in Statistics, Rice University, 2013
+* B.A., in Statistics, Rice University, 2013

 Published papers and papers in press